 Perfecting Your Family Gratitude Habit

 The journey to becoming a thankful family starts small and grows with time.
 This is why beginning your daily gratitude habit now is so important.
-Much like a muscle, gratitude grows stronger, with exercise.
+Like muscles in our bodies, gratitude grows stronger with exercise.
 If you ever feel stuck, use one of these prompts to get your family’s gratitude momentum going.

 - What brought you joy today?